During 4 years on strata council, Sylvia became horrified with the ongoing dysfunction around noise complaints. So she devised a system.

 Where's the Source of The Noise?

-Whether your home is a rental, in a strata or in a detached house, you still need to verified that the bothersome noise is indeed coming from the accused.
+Whether your home is a rental, a strata or, a detached house, you still need to verify that the bothersome noise is indeed coming from the accused.
 Walk the halls or sidewalks.
 Make sure you have the correct neighbour.

 Take the time to be exact.
 You’re accusing your neighbour of excessive noise and subjecting them to a fine.
 You don’t have the luxury of making a mistake.